📅 Best March–November for warm days & cool nights ideal for stargazing · Year-round; winter is cold and magical with the clearest skies

 What is included in the yurt camp tour?

-The tour includes transport from Samarkand, a visit to Nurata, lunch at Aydarkul Lake, one night in a traditional yurt, dinner and breakfast cooked by local hosts, an evening campfire, camel riding, and drop-off in Bukhara via Gijduvan and Rabati Malik.
+The tour includes transport from Samarkand, lunch at Aydarkul Lake, one night in a traditional yurt, dinner and breakfast cooked by local hosts, an evening campfire, camel riding, and on Day 2 a visit to Nurata's Chashma Complex with drop-off in Bukhara via Gijduvan ceramics and Rabati Malik.

 How far is Lake Aydarkul from Samarkand?